 During June 2011, the Company settled the fire damage claims with its insurance carriers for \$810,000 and as a result the Company recorded a gain related to the fire of \$277,000.
 The Company had recorded estimated insurance recoveries of \$533,000 as of December 31, 2010.
-The Company received \$610,000 from its insurance carriers on July 15, 2011 since the Company received a \$200,000 advance from its carrier related to the fire loss in July 2010.
-No additional material gains, losses or recoveries are expected to be recognized in subsequent periods related to the fire loss.
+No additional material gains, losses or recoveries were recognized in subsequent periods related to the fire loss.

-Note 25.
+Note 26.
 Related Party Transactions